JonYarber/music_modeling/README.md

 ## Table of Contents

 ---Finished---
-Step 1 - Setting Up Your API Connection
+Step 1 - Setting Up Your API Connection\n
 Step 2 - Using the API
 Step 3 - Understanding the Data
 Step 4 - Visualizing Music